Repairing an export job

 You can also use Azure Import/Export with the RepairExport option to validate the contents on the drive are correct.
 The manifest file on each export drive contains MD5s for the contents of the drive.

 The Azure Import/Export service can also save the manifest files to a storage account during the export process.
 The location of the manifest files is available via the Get Job operation when the job has completed.
-See Import/Export service Manifest File Format for more information about the format of a drive manifest file.
+For more information about the format of a drive manifest file, see Import/Export service Manifest File Format.

 The following example shows how to run the Azure Import/Export Tool with the /ManifestFile and /CopyLogFile parameters: